life-and-dev/son/index.md

 **Direct Statements:**

-> For our sake he made him to be sin **who knew no sin**, so that in him we might become the righteousness of God. —2 Corinthians 5:21 (ESV)
+> For our sake he made him to be sin **who knew no sin**, so that in him we might become the righteousness of God. — 2 Corinthians 5:21 (ESV)

-> For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, **yet without sin**. —Hebrews 4:15 (ESV)
+> For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, **yet without sin**. — Hebrews 4:15 (ESV)

-> **He committed no sin**, neither was deceit found in his mouth. —1 Peter 2:22 (ESV)
+> **He committed no sin**, neither was deceit found in his mouth. — 1 Peter 2:22 (ESV)

-> You know that he appeared in order to take away sins, and **in him there is no sin**. —1 John 3:5 (ESV)
+> You know that he appeared in order to take away sins, and **in him there is no sin**. — 1 John 3:5 (ESV)

 **Character Descriptions:**

-> For it was indeed fitting that we should have such a high priest, **holy, innocent, unstained, separated from sinners**, and exalted above the heavens. —Hebrews 7:26 (ESV)
+> For it was indeed fitting that we should have such a high priest, **holy, innocent, unstained, separated from sinners**, and exalted above the heavens. — Hebrews 7:26 (ESV)

-> And they made his grave with the wicked and with a rich man in his death, although **he had done no violence, and there was no deceit in his mouth**. —Isaiah 53:9 (ESV)
+> And they made his grave with the wicked and with a rich man in his death, although **he had done no violence, and there was no deceit in his mouth**. — Isaiah 53:9 (ESV)

 **Jesus' Own Challenge:**

-> **Which one of you convicts me of sin?** If I tell the truth, why do you not believe me? —John 8:46 (ESV)
+> **Which one of you convicts me of sin?** If I tell the truth, why do you not believe me? — John 8:46 (ESV)

 **Sacrificial Symbolism:**

-> knowing that you were ransomed from the futile ways inherited from your forefathers, not with perishable things such as silver or gold, but with **the precious blood of Christ, like that of a lamb without blemish or spot**. —1 Peter 1:18-19 (ESV)
+> knowing that you were ransomed from the futile ways inherited from your forefathers, not with perishable things such as silver or gold, but with **the precious blood of Christ, like that of a lamb without blemish or spot**. — 1 Peter 1:18-19 (ESV)

-> how much more will the blood of Christ, **who through the eternal Spirit offered himself without blemish to God**, purify our conscience from dead works to serve the living God. —Hebrews 9:14 (ESV)
+> how much more will the blood of Christ, **who through the eternal Spirit offered himself without blemish to God**, purify our conscience from dead works to serve the living God. — Hebrews 9:14 (ESV)

 ### Requirements to be an Heir

 The Bible teaches that **only the righteous can inherit God's kingdom**:

 > Or do you not know that **the unrighteous will not inherit** [the kingdom of God](https://kingdom.ofgod.info)?
-Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God. —1 Corinthians 6:9-10 (ESV)
+Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God. — 1 Corinthians 6:9-10 (ESV)

 > Now the works of the flesh are evident...
-I warn you, as I warned you before, that **those who do such things will not inherit the kingdom of God**. —Galatians 5:19-21 (ESV)
+I warn you, as I warned you before, that **those who do such things will not inherit the kingdom of God**. — Galatians 5:19-21 (ESV)

 Jesus' sinlessness qualified Him to inherit not merely as a beneficiary, but as **THE heir who rules**.
 He is appointed **Lord** over the kingdom:

-> ...that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that **Jesus Christ is Lord**, to the glory of God the Father. —Philippians 2:10-11 (ESV)
+> ...that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that **Jesus Christ is Lord**, to the glory of God the Father. — Philippians 2:10-11 (ESV)

-> Jesus Christ... the **ruler of kings on earth**... made us a **kingdom**, priests to his God and Father... —Revelation 1:5-6 (ESV)
+> Jesus Christ... the **ruler of kings on earth**... made us a **kingdom**, priests to his God and Father... — Revelation 1:5-6 (ESV)

-> For all things are yours... and you are Christ's, and **Christ is God's**. —1 Corinthians 3:21-23 (ESV)
+> For all things are yours... and you are Christ's, and **Christ is God's**. — 1 Corinthians 3:21-23 (ESV)

 If Jesus was God Himself, He would already own everything.
 Yet Scripture prophesied that Jesus would **inherit** from God (Psalm 2:7-11 (ESV)).
 This proves Jesus is distinct from God the Father.